 - Keep the bed or mattress on the floor away from walls to reduce suffocation risk.
-Because of this risk, it’s safer to wait until children are over two years before moving them out of a cot.
 Remember that pillows are also a suffocation risk for children under two years.

-- Look for gaps in any panels or rails on the bed frame or between the bed and the mattress.
+- Check the bed frame and the bed rails for gaps that your child could get stuck in.
+Make sure the rails and the bed frame fit tightly against the mattress.
 If there are lots of gaps, a mattress on the floor is a safer option until your child is older.

 - Keep the area on and around the bed or mattress clean and clear of soft toys, bean bags and anything else that might suffocate your child.

 - If your child wears a baby sleeping bag in the cot, think about whether you’ll keep using it once he’s sleeping in a bed.
 There’s a higher risk of falls and injuries when children wear baby sleeping bags in bed.